-ATP, shorthand for adenosine triphosphate, is the standard molecule for cellular enger in the human body.
-All motion and metabolic processes within the body begins with energy that is released from ATP, as its phosphate bonds are broken in cells through a process called hydrolysis.
+ATP, shorthand for adenosine triphosphate, is the standard molecule for cellular energy in the human body.
+All motion and metabolic processes within the body begin with energy that is released from ATP, as its phosphate bonds are broken in cells through a process called hydrolysis.
 Once ATP is used, it is recycled through cellular respiration where it gains the needed phosphate ions to store energy again.

-ATP macromolecules are referred to as the main "energy currency of the cell" and transfers potential energy on the cellular level through chemical bonds.
+ATP macromolecules are referred to as the main "energy currency of the cell" and transfer potential energy on the cellular level through chemical bonds.
 All metabolic processes that occur on the cellular level are powered by ATP.
 When ATP releases one or two phosphate ions, energy is released as the chemical bonds between the phosphate ions are broken.
-According to TrueOrigin, nearly 400 pounds of ATP are used daily by the ordinary human with a 2,500 calorie diet.
-As an energy source, ATP is responsible for transporting substances across cell membranes and performs mechanical work of muscles contracting and expanding, including the heart muscle.
+Most ATP in the body is made in the inner membrane of the mitochondria, an organelle that powers the cell.

 Sciencing Video Vault